 Among ourselves, we refer to this shanty as "Slow Shallow," to distinguish it from another we call "Fast Shallow" (actually a variation of "Blow, Boys, Blow" or "The Congo River"), but both relate to slaving, and there are other versions as well.
-With various rhythms and tempos, it's been used at the pumps, the halyards and other tasks, but we just sing it at a from Erik's Bristol.
-We learned the full set of words while in England.
-We think both the words and the mood provide a fitting conclusion to this recording.
+With various rhythms and tempos, it's been used at the pumps, the halyards and other tasks, but we just sing it at a pace suitable to its sorrowful words and potential for a rich harmony that we think of as "fattening."